MargueriteEffren/OC_Projet2/README.md

 With your terminal, navigate to your folder env;
 Once in the folder, input in your terminal: python3 projet2g.py;
-Check the various csv output files in your folder;
+Check the various csv and jpg output files in your folder;
-Note: the program run time exceeds 20 minutes;
+Note: the program run time takes 15 minutes

-also to get the images:
-input in your terminal: python3 projet2image.py;
-answer the question by copy/pasting url from a category from https://books.toscrape.com/